xapi-project/xen-test-vm/README.md

     -----------------
-    msg                 -> regular case, responds to msg msg       tst       -> ignores msg, responds to tst tst       -> responds to tst
+    msg                 -> regular case, responds to msg msg       tst       -> ignores msg, responds to tst tst       -> does nothing

+Writing a message to testing by itself does nothing.
+The VM reacts to it when a message on shutdown arrives.

 Valid messages are: